serdna27/SfdcObjectFactory/README.md

 //we create the config files, this is used to pass default values to columns among other things.
 ObjectFactory.ObjectConfig config=new ObjectFactory.ObjectConfig();

-config.addDefValue('Name','John');
+//we provide the default value we want to have. config.addDefValue('Name','John');

-//this will get a random value based on the default values provided config.addDefValue('status__c',new string[]{'In Progres','Processed','Hold'});
+//this will get a random value based on the default values provided. config.addDefValue('status__c',new string[]{'In Progres','Processed','Hold'});

 /*we want the age to be also random but only containig ages from 25 to 50 inclusive.